nodejs/nodejs.dev/src/documentation/0000-socket-programming-with-net-module/index.md

   console.log('Client connected!')

+  // The client is a stream, set the data encoding to utf8 client.setEncoding('utf8')

-  // Manual implementation of an echo server:
+  // Manual implementation of an echo server: client.on('data', data => { // data is a UTF-8 string
-  // Get data in from the client, and write it back to the client without modifying it. client.on('data', buf => { // receiving data from the client connection as a Buffer
+    console.log(data) // log the message from the client to the server client.write(data) // write the same message back to the client })
-    console.log(buf.toString()) // easily transfrom this into a string with the Buffer.toString() prototype method client.write(buf)
-  })

-  // Automatic implementation of an echo server: client.pipe(client) // client connections are streams so you have full access to regular stream methods })
+  // Automatic implementation of an echo server: client.pipe(client) // client is a stream, use the Stream.pipe prototype method })

 // Start the server on localhost:8124